VarboxInternational/docs/content-pages.md

 The `pages` component is a very powerful content management functionality that allows you to quickly convert a static Laravel page into a dynamic page that can be modified from the admin panel.

+> The pages component uses [kalnoy/nestedset](https://github.com/lazychaser/laravel-nestedset) as an underlying dependency for working with the tree structure, so you should also inspect their documentation in order to see how you can leverage different methods or query scopes they expose.

 In order to provide you with a complex crud functionality inside the admin, the pages crud implements the following out of the box:

 <style>